Juvenile Court Basics

 - The Juvenile Court or the Clerk of Court will also be able to tell you what you need to do to apply for a court-appointed lawyer.

-- If you already have a lawyer representing you in the Juvenile Court case, contact him or her right away when you get any new papers or notices from the Juvenile Court.
+- If you already have a lawyer representing you in the Juvenile Court case, contact them right away when you get any new papers or notices from the Juvenile Court.

 What Else Should a Person Involved in a Juvenile Case Do?